Irene James

 Irene James (born 1952) is a Welsh Labour politician who represented the constituency of Islwyn in the National Assembly for Wales from 2003 to 2011.

+Personal life

 James was educated Newbridge Grammar School and the Cardiff College of Music & Drama.
 She completed her teacher training at Borough Road College, London, after which she became a special needs teacher at Risca Primary School.
 Her main interests are jobs, education and health.

+Political career
-James was agent to Don Touhig MP at the last general election in 2005.

-James announced, in July 2009, that she would be standing down from the National Assembly for Wales at the next Assembly election (May 2011).
+James was first elected as AM for the Islwyn constituency at the 2003 Welsh Assembly Elections, with a majority of 7320.
+She regained the traditionally labour constituency from Brian Hancock of Plaid Cymru, who had won the seat in a shock result at the first National Assembly elections.
+She was reelected in 2007, with a significantly reduced majority of 2218.
+James announced, in July 2009, that she would be standing down from the National Assembly for Wales in the 2011 election.

+James was agent to Don Touhig MP at the 2005 general election.